jrkong/pySearch/README.md

 # pySearch

-pySearch is a simple command line python script that opens a new browser tab to search the input string. pySearch allows for seamlessly performing a web search without removing your hands off the keyboard.

-Normally, someone working on a command line interface, to perform a web search a user would need to take one hand off the keyboard, start/navigate to their browser with their mouse (or alt+tab however they would still need to navigate to the search bar with the mouse) and then take their hand off the mouse so they can use the keyboard to type their search.
+pySearch is a simple command line python script that allows for seamlessly performing a web search without removing your hands off the keyboard as it opens a new browser tab to search the input string.
+Normally when working on a command line interface, a user would need to use their mouse to perform a web search as they would take one hand off the keyboard and navigate to their browser.
+Even when using ALT+TAB, users would still need to navigate to the search bar with the mouse and then return to the keyboard to type their search.

 pySearch simplifies this to a single command line command.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 Software you will need

  Python - https://www.python.org/downloads/
- Text Editor (eg Visual Studio Code)
+ Text Editor  - eg Visual Studio Code (if planning to edit this repo)

 ### Installing

-Clone this Repo and open up the file onto the text editor.
+Clone this Repo

+In Command Line Prompt

-To run, use the command [...]
+To run use

+python C:\Users\pySearch\pySearch.py  ( different path name where you have cloned pySearch into)

 ## Running the tests

 To be added ..

-## Deployment

 ## Built With